lindy-8/Crypto_Performance_Clusters/README.md

 # Crypto_Clusters

 This is a Jupyter Notebook that utilizes unsupervised learning using K clusters and PCA data predictions.
-The crypto clusters application is used to observe the performance of cryptocurrency clusters trhoughout different time periods; which are then plotted on a graph to visually represent it.
+The crypto clusters application is used to observe the performance of cryptocurrency clusters throughout different time periods; which are then plotted on a graph to visually represent it.
 ---

 ## Technologies & Libraries